 Whether you're a student, about to graduate or job seeking, we know that many of you will be anxious about how COVID-19 could affect your career opportunities

-We want to reassure you that we will continue to support and guide all students to a brilliant career.
+We will continue to support and guide all students to a brilliant career.
 There will be no disruption to prospects.ac.uk or to the emails and services that you have signed up to.

-Businesses value skilled young people more than ever.
-This year some of the largest employers are offering even more graduate jobs, apprenticeships and school leaver programmes than last year.
-Recruitment will not stop.
+It's important to remember that businesses value skilled young people more than ever.
+This year some of the largest employers are offering even more graduate jobs, apprenticeships and school leaver programmes than previous years.
+Recruitment hasn't stopped.